PythonCreator27/apollo-gql-api/README.md

 # Apollo Server 3.0 + GraphQL + Prisma + TypeScript

-This is a node.js graphql project using Apollo Server 3, TypeScript, Prisma 2, argon2, class-validator, TypeGraphQL, and jsonwebtoken.
+This is a node.js graphql project using Apollo Server 3, TypeScript, Prisma 2, argon2, class-validator, TypeGraphQL, express-session, and ioredis.

 ## Features